tomgreenfield/AdaptHelper/README.md

 #### Cancel

-To kill a running command, right-click the side bar or output panel and select *Cancel running task*.
+To kill a running command, right-click the side bar or output panel and select *Cancel Running Task*.

+If the output panel becomes hidden, you can show it again from *Tools > Build Results > Show Build Results*.